taeminlee/markdown-cv/index.md

 `2015`
 Best Paper, "Design and Implementation of Simulator for educating Parallel K-Means", Korean Association of Computer Education Conference

+`2014`
+3rd place in the plagiarism detection competetion, "CopyCaptor : Plagiarized Source Retrieval System using Global word frequency and Local feedback", Notebook for PAN at CLEF 2013

 ## Experience

 `2019~`